xcjs/blur-monitor/README.md

 ```
 <VirtualHost *:80>
 	ServerName blur.mydomain.com

 	# Disable compression for the bandwidth test.
-All other requests are already compressed	.
+All other requests are already compressed.
 	SetEnv no-gzip 1

 	ProxyRequests On
 	ProxyPass / http://127.0.0.1:3000/
 </VirtualHost>